Mozambique May 21, May 22, May 26-28, 2023.

 By plane.
 Most international flights arrive from South Africa, although direct international routes also exist between Mozambique and Swaziland, Zimbabwe, Tanzania, Kenya, Ethiopia, Qatar, and Portugal.

-There are several flights daily from Johannesburg to Maputo, operated by South African Airways (SAA) and the Mozambican flag-carrier Linhas Aereas de Moçambique (LAM) Federal Air fly daily direct to Vilanculos International airport .
+There are several flights daily from Johannesburg to Maputo, operated by South African Airways (SAA) and the Mozambican flag carrier Linhas Aereas de Moçambique (LAM) Federal Air fly daily direct to Vilanculos International Airport.
 These and other airlines such as Kenya Airways, Swazi Express Airways, TAP Portugal, Qatar Airways also fly from Durban, Swaziland, Dar es Salaam, Harare, Nairobi and Lisbon and Doha.
 In addition, local carrier Air Corridor may start operating one or more international routes soon.

-There are also regular flights to regional airports including Tete, Nampula, Pemba, Beira, Vilanculos and Inhambane from from Johannesburg, Dar es Salaam and Nairobi, operated by South African Airlink (SAA), LAM and Kernya Airways.
+There are also regular flights to regional airports including Tete, Nampula, Pemba, Beira, Vilanculos and Inhambane from Johannesburg, Dar es Salaam and Nairobi, operated by South African Airlink (SAA), LAM and Kenya Airways.
 If you make a telephone booking with LAM and will not be paying for your flight until check-in you must reconfirm the flight 72 hours before departure or they are liable to cancel it.

 By train.

 From Malawi.
 There is only one train line in Mozambique, which connects Nampula with Cuamba (near the Malawi border).
-The train carries first, second and third class passengers and is usually packed.
+The train carries first, second and third-class passengers and is usually packed.

-From Nampula, the train leaves around 5-6AM, although you should arrive earlier to buy tickets from the booking office at the station.
-The area is packed with people traveling towards Malawi so expect queues.
+From Nampula, the train leaves around 5-6 AM, although you should arrive earlier to buy tickets from the booking office at the station.
+The area is packed with people travelling towards Malawi so expect queues.
 Once on board the journey is long and slow but fairly efficient and will get to Cuamba mid-afternoon.
 From here chapas will take you to the border (Entre Lagos) as only freight trains use this bit of the line.
-Be warned that even hardened African travelers will likely find this stretch of road very rough – expect it to take a fair amount of time.
+Be warned that even hardened African travellers will likely find this stretch of road very rough – expect it to take a fair amount of time.

 Once at Entre Lagos, the border formalities are located within the station building (easy to find as the town is a typical small border town).
 The process can take some time as this is a little used crossing.
 From here it is about a 1km walk to the Malawi side of the border.
 BE WARNED – the Malawi border closes before the Mozambique one, although there is a guesthouse if you get trapped.
 The easiest way to get from here to Liwonde is by train – sweet-talk the guards and they may let you share their compartment.